ZILtoid1991/pixelperfectengine/mapformat.md

 `RenderingMode "AlphaBlending"`

 Sets the rendering mode of the layer.
-Currently accepted values are: "Copy", "Blitter", "AlphaBlending", "Add", "Multiply", "Subtract", "Diff", "Screen", "AND", "OR", "XOR".
+Currently accepted values are: "Copy", "Blitter", "AlphaBlend", "Add", "AddBl", "Multiply", "MultiplyBl", "Subtract", "SubtractBl", "Diff", "DiffBl", "Screen", "ScreenBl", "AND", "OR", "XOR".

 ## Sprite